TranPhucVinh/C/Physical layer/Time/Examples.md

 * ``(null)`` (in Ubuntu 20.04)
 * ``Fri Dec 13 20:45:52 1901`` (in 5.4.0-xilinx)

-## Example 2

-Delay for a number of seconds
+# Delay for a number of seconds

 ```c
 #include <stdio.h>